Apply for the 2022 Summer Training Congress here!

 Q: What do I need to include in my application?

-A: The following materials should be submitted with your application: completed on-line application form, current resume listing previous training and experience, one full-face snap shot or 8 x 10 headshot, contact information for your recommenders, transcripts (official or unofficial) from all colleges and universities you have attended or proof of high school graduation if you have not attended college, and an essay (no longer than one typewritten page) describing why you are pursuing a career in theater.
+A: The following materials should be submitted with your application: completed on-line application form, current resume listing previous training and experience, one full-face snap shot or 8 x 10 headshot, contact information for your recommenders, and an essay (no longer than one typewritten page) describing why you are pursuing a career in theater.

 Q: Can I submit my application materials separately, or do I need to submit all of it at the same time?